madeindjs/portfolio/_i18n/en/_posts/2019-11-11-api-on-rails.md

 ## Conclusion

-In conclusion I think I made the mistake of wanting to go too fast because I started this part when my book had small spelling mistakes and syntax errors.
+In conclusion I think I made the mistake of wanting to go too fast because I started this promoting when my book had small spelling mistakes and syntax errors.
 The specialized community (in particular Hacker News) is quite uncompromising on this.
 I have had some negative feedback but also some excellent feedback by email which are very rewarding.

 On the other hand, it was an exceptional experience that gave me a lot of personal satisfaction.
 This project also allowed me to set foot in open source and maintain a small project.